 The Bargello piecing technique was perfect for depicting this theme.
 An assortment of fabrics in three color groups: green for the water of baptism, yellow for the fire of the Holy Spirit, and blue to represent Heaven, created a gradient effect when all the strips were sewn together.

-I approached banner construction just like a quilt.
-When the bargello background was complete, I layered it with Thermore batting and a backing fabric and sewed around it pillowcase style.
-I machine quilted the banner to add stability before satin stitching the appliquéd dove.
+I approached banner construction just like I would a quilt.
+When the bargello piecing was complete, I layered it with Thermore batting and a backing fabric and sewed around it pillowcase style.
+To add stability to the banner, I did some basic machine quilting before applying the dove with satin stitching.
 Next, the dove was trimmed with a decorative silver braid.

 The final embellishment was actually an afterthought.
 Because the dove was constructed from heavy damask fabric, I worried the weight might make it sag over time.
-At the last minute, I went back and hand beaded the dove, fully securing it to the body of the banner, and adding a bit of unexpected sparkle.
+At the last minute, I went back and hand beaded the dove, fully securing it to the body of the banner, and adding a bit of unexpected sparkle to the mix.

-I’m proud to say, the banner has held up well over time.
-It's displayed for baptisms, confirmations, even weddings.
+The banner has held up well over time, especially considering its fairly frequent display for baptisms, confirmations, and even weddings.
 Like any good liturgical art, it does more than just adorn the worship space; it represents an important sacrament in Christian life.

 Rejoice Lutheran Church, Geneva, Illinois